 Venice in the years around 1000.

-When was Venice built?
-Venice’s history is a chain of incredible ingenuity.
+Venice history is a chain of incredible ingenuity.
 From a very humble origin as refugees, without land, and without resources, they started to build their empire.
 Because they were determined to create something that could last.
 And to do that, they needed resources, especially since they didn’t have any land.
 They needed to gather money and gold to buy everything from others.
 They couldn’t grow or gather very much by themselves, apart from fruit, vegetables, and fish, and of course, the salt from the lagoon.

 In the year 1000, the republic started to get tired of the constant threat from the Dalmatian pirates.
-From the other side of the Adriatic sea, the Narentines continuously stole their goods, killed their sailors, and sank the Venetian ships.
-So the Doge Pietro II Orseolo came over with an impressive fleet and after some severe fighting (..they raised the city of Lastova to the ground.), they could conquer the eastern side of the Adriatic sea.
+From the other side of the Adriatic Sea, the Narentines continuously stole their goods, killed their sailors, and sank the Venetian ships.
+So the Doge Pietro II Orseolo came over with an impressive fleet and after some severe fighting (..they raised the city of Lastova to the ground.), they could conquer the eastern side of the Adriatic Sea.

 The Venetians weren’t really interested in the land, they just wanted the strongholds and to be able to keep the trade routes safe.
-So it was a rather a spotted territory.
-But still, this meant that most of the Adriatic sea became a Venetian homeland, and it strengthened the relationship with the Byzantines even more.
+So it was a rather spotted territory.
+But still, this meant that most of the Adriatic Sea became a Venetian homeland, and it strengthened the relationship with the Byzantines even more.
 This wasn’t the end of Slavic piracy from the eastern Adriatic coast, but now Venice was present with ships and soldiers.